Best Lighting for Video Recording or Videography

 Harsh vs Soft Light

 Harsh light is a light that is bright in areas while leaving dark drastic shadows.
-Typically using only one light will case the light to be very harsh.
+Typically using only one light will cause the light to be very harsh.
 It is often desirable to soften the light source to bring less attention to the lighting and more to the subject matter coming from the target in the shot.

 How do I change a harsh light into a soft light?